 Remember World of Light?
 You probably do, and you probably remember that certain opponents were programmed to take certain actions.
 Some of them favored a specific move, some of them were more attracted to items, and some of them would run away and avoid combat.
 These are all settings that exist in an amiibo’s data files, so we know that at least a few personality values are inherited by CPU players, too.
 Once you know how personalities work, you could probably recreate any of these Spirit battles by teaching an amiibo to do the same thing.
 In regular battles, CPU fighters behave quite differently on a game-by-game basis, but Spirit battles often play out the same due to the CPU’s specific programming.

 So, what does it matter if CPUs learn from you?
 Well, it doesn’t change amiibo training much, but it does give us some insight as to how CPUs and amiibo fighters may have been programmed.
-It also means that Battle Arenas have a bit more value than they did before we researched this theory; whereas trainers thought they were “messing up” their amiibo, they might actually be revealing them instead.
+It also means that Battle Arenas have a bit more value than they did before I researched this theory; whereas trainers thought they were “messing up” their amiibo, they might actually be revealing them instead.
 If your amiibo can win a bunch of matches in a Battle Arena, you know it’s ready for tournaments!

 In the meantime, we’ll continue hosting submission tournaments as we’ve always been, but we’re going to try to place a higher focus on Battle Arena competitions.
 Ideally, we’d like to split them up half-and-half so that trainers have the opportunity to enter both kinds of tours.
 In the meantime, feel free to join our Discord server to keep an eye out for the latest tournament listings.
 Thanks so much for reading, and until next time!